Ideas, memories and thoughts related to photography. A space without, but about photos. :)

 A Matter of Perspective

 Do you know that feeling of bliss when you get something you've always wanted?
 Happiness is only temporary.
 Just a short moment of satisfaction between the thing you got and the next thing you crave just as badly.
-It's what they call "human nature", I suppose...

 When I was ten, I was overly excited about my first camera.
 It was a gift from my parents and I jumped around for joy when I unwrapped it, because I had been dreaming of that moment for several years.

 It was a very simple Kodak film camera.
-My happiness only lasted until I got the first film developed in one of those special shops and I realised that the birds I had photographed seemed just a little bigger than small black dots.
+My happiness only lasted until I got the first film developed in one of those special shops and I realized that the birds I had photographed seemed just a little bigger than small black dots.

 Needless to say, I had absolutely no idea about photography.
 I was ten.
 I had never heard about zoom lenses either.
 It wasn't exactly the sort of topic ten-year-olds would talk about at the time.
 Joy turned into sour disappointment and all of a sudden, what I had became unimportant.
 I wanted a "real" camera.
-One that would allow me to photograph birds as they appeared on the covers of nature magazines: Big, colourful and rich in detail.

 About eighteen years later, I bought my first Canon digital camera with zoom lenses.
 When I did, I remembered the ten-year-old me and I smiled.
 Now I could take photos of birds and make them appear big, colourful and rich in detail, as they did on the covers of nature magazines.
 I could, if I wanted to.
 But I didn't.